momsane/treasure-hunt/pirate_code.md

 # Pirate code

-I.    The Captain and Quartermaster to receive two shares of a prize.
+I.    The Captain and Quartermaster to receive equal shares of a prize.
-      The First-mate to receive one share of a prize.

 II.
 Every man has equal title to the fresh provisions, or strong liquors,
       and may use them at pleasure, unless a scarcity makes it necessary, for